nicklockwood/GLView/README.md

 	@property (nonatomic, assign) NSInteger animationRepeatCount;

 The number of times the animation will repeat.
 Defaults to zero, which causes the animation to repeat indefinitely until the `stopAnimating` method is called.

+    @property (nonatomic, assign) CATransform3D imageTransform;

+A 3D transform to apply to the image.
+This can be used to center, scale or rotate the image.
+This can be useful for implementing pinch to zoom/rotate functionality.
+It is more efficient to transform the image using this property than to transform the entire view using the view.transform or view.layer.transform properties.

 GLImageView methods